 As they emerged from the tunnel under the Hudson River into the bright sunshine of northern New Jersey, the passengers got their first glimpse of the enormous crowds gathered to view the train.
 On the river beside the train tracks, passengers spied a little red Harbor boat with the crew standing at attention on the deck, saluting as the train passed.
 The name of the boat was John F. Kennedy.
 In the marshlands of northern Jersey, hardened workers stood atop trucks with their hands placed over their hearts.
 One man knelt in prayer by the trackside.

-Not anticipating this outpouring of emotion, the organizers and Penn Central had failed to make special security arrangements, resulting in yet another tragedy.
+Not anticipating this outpouring of emotion, the organizers and Penn Central did not anticipate the outpouring of emotion that resulted in yet another tragedy.
 In Elizabeth, two locals, Antoinette Severini and John Curia, joined a crowd spilling out onto the tracks.
 By the time Curia saw a northbound train coming from the opposite direction, it was too late.
 He tried to pull Severini, who was holding her three-year-old grandchild in her arms, out of harm’s way.
 Severini tossed her grandchild to strangers on the platform as she and Curia were crushed under the train’s wheels.
-Reporters on the train learned about the accident, but refrained from mentioning it to grieving members of the Kennedy clan.
+Reporters on the train learned about the accident but refrained from mentioning it to grieving members of the Kennedy clan.

 The Kennedy organizers made frantic calls to Penn Central, insisting the train would not move from the Elizabeth Station until they received a guarantee that such an accident would not happen again.
 In response, the railroad canceled all northbound trains and sent a “pilot train” as a security measure, to provide warning that the Kennedy procession was approaching.